 Daily Pledge: Bixby North Elementary

-Mrs. Watson's 3rd grade class at Bixby North Elementary recites the Pledge of Allegiance.
+Mrs. Delay's 3rd grade class at Bixby North Elementary recites the Pledge of Allegiance.

 by